Teen Sexting Laws and Penalties

 By , J.D.

-Some states have adopted laws that prescribe penalties aimed specifically at teenagers or adolescents who send such images.
-These laws make the penalties for teen sexting less severe than if an adult would send similar photos to an underage person.
+Teen sexting involves sharing sexually explicit images of minors—also known as child pornography.
+Child pornography laws were originally aimed at sexual predators, not necessarily teens who sext each other consensually.
+In light of teen sexting, some states adopted laws that prescribe penalties aimed specifically at teenagers or adolescents who send such images.
 But not all states have adopted such measures.
-In these states, teens and adults alike can face serious charges (often felonies) for child pornography or unlawful dissemination of harmful materials to minors.
+In these states, teens and adults alike can face serious charges (often felonies) for child pornography.

-The states that have adopted teen sexting laws target sexually explicit images sent by or between teenagers.
+The states that have adopted consensual teen sexting laws target sexually explicit images sent by or between teenagers younger than 18.
 However, state laws differ significantly.
-Some provide lower penalties when sexting occurs between teens.
-Others offer defenses or diversion options for teens.
+Some provide lower penalties, while others offer defenses or diversion options for teens.
 Below are some examples.

-• Louisiana prohibits anyone under the age of 17 from sending or keeping explicit photographs.
+• Louisiana prohibits anyone younger than 17 from sending or keeping explicit photographs.
 Teens who sext images of themselves (selfies) go through child protection, and separate penalties apply for teens who possess or share another's image.

 • Texas prohibits teen sexting under a separate law that imposes misdemeanor penalties (rather than felony penalties).
-The law also offers a limited defense to charges for dating teens who are no more than two years apart in age.
+The law also offers a limited defense to charges for dating teens who are no more than two years apart in age (a Romeo-and-Juliet law).

 Teen sexting laws prohibit both sending and receiving explicit images.
 However, it isn't really possible to prevent someone else from sending you a photo.
 Because of that, sexting laws typically prohibit "receiving and keeping" any explicit images.